st3phani/ContractWizard/replit.md

 ```
 Changelog:

 - July 22, 2025.
+Implemented pagination for contract table with configurable items per page (5, 10, 20, 50) and navigation controls
+- July 22, 2025.
 Fixed contract editing functionality by removing strict validation in edit mode that was preventing updates
 - July 22, 2025.
 Added restrictions for reserved contracts - disabled preview, download, and email actions with opaque icons
 - July 22, 2025.
 Modified contract reservation system to not create temporary beneficiaries - reserved contracts now use beneficiary_id = 0 instead